kishorekrrish/sfdc-website/_posts/2019-12-14-use-lwc-in-flows.md

 - Automation
 ---

- Almost any thing can be achieved using Lightning Flow Builder like creating the records, updating the records, sending an e-mail, invoke approval process, call apex class, display and interact with lightning components and even call an External system and what not.
+ Almost anything can be achieved using Lightning Flow Builder like creating the records, updating the records, sending an e-mail, invoke the approval process, call apex class, display and interact with lightning components and even call an External system and whatnot.
 It would be very un-cool if we as **Salesforce Developer/Admin** don't utilize such a great tool to the depths.
-In this article we will get some knowledge about how to use **Lightning Web Components** in Lightning Flow Builder to build better looking and un-conventional flow components.
+In this article, we will get some knowledge about how to use **Lightning Web Components** in Lightning Flow Builder to build better looking and un-conventional flow components.

 ## Preview
 ![LWC Flow gif]({{ site.url }}/assets/images/lwc-flow/lwc-flow-gif.gif)

 ## What is Lightning Flow Builder
-If you are a Salesforce Developer/Admin you would obviously be knowing what Lightning Flow Builder is? this is just to make sure we are on the right track.
+If you are a Salesforce Developer/Admin you would be knowing what Lightning Flow Builder is? this is just to make sure we are on the right track.
 Lightning Flow Builder is the New **Automation** Tool launched by Salesforce which is built using modern technologies.
-It's earlier version is Cloud FLow Designer which is depricated.
+It's earlier version is Cloud Flow Designer which is deprecated.

 ## Why to use Lightning Web Components in Flow
 We use Lightning Web Components in Flow to offer better UI experience for the Users and also to achieve things which flow alone cannot do.